gatis/leksika/README.md

 [Andrejs Spektors, Mākslīgā intelekta laboratorija - tezaurs.lv](http://www.tezaurs.lv/)

 ## Special thanks
-[Maira] - for beta testing, feedback and food
+Maira - for beta testing, feedback and food

 ## Notes
-http://www.tezaurs.lv/ is not related with this app in any way.
+You can download the App in [Google Play store](https://code.google.com/archive/p/lexic/):  https://play.google.com/store/apps/details?id=com.gatis.leksika http://www.tezaurs.lv/ is not related with this app in any way.
 The links to http://www.tezaurs.lv/ are added just to enable look-up of meaning of particular word.
 Sometimes links work (word is in their dicionary) and sometimes they do not - look also for similar words as they may be inflected.
 Source of latvian words dictionary is Dicollecte(lv) open source language resource ('openoffice spellchecker' in laymans terms).
 Spellchecker dictionary may not be the best source for words but was the most complete i could find in the wild.
 The compressed dictionary contains 1459243 words and word-forms at this point (all presumably known Latvian words with length from 2 to 12 characters).
 Have fun!